boxfish-ai/BAGS/README.md

 Each image is in grayscale and has a corresponding mask.

-In dataset A， we add "_outcontour" in the corresponding mask name.
+In dataset A，we add "_outcontour" in the corresponding mask name.
 ![outcontour](images/out_contour/show.png "outcontour")